top of page

 What This Changes in Practice

-Parents who begin to engage with their child's chart often describe a similar experience: the things that were confusing or frustrating about their child begin to make sense.
+Parents who begin to engage with their child's chart often describe a similar experience.
+The things that were confusing or frustrating about their child begin to make sense.
 The child does not change.
 The parent's understanding of what they are seeing changes, and that shift is enough to alter the quality of attention considerably.

 The Parenting by Design Guide